whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-05-combine-two-sketches/index.md

 ## Assignment Deliverables

 - Arduino .ino file.
-This is the saved sketch file from the Arduino IDE.
+This is the saved sketch file from the Arduino IDE of the combined sketches.
 - Photo of the electronics hooked up on the breadboard of the combined sketches
 - 5-10 second video of everything working or if code doesn't compile a video of it not working